 Case Study

-Wellness Workshops for Staff and Newcomer Women
+Wellbeing Workshops for Staff and Newcomer Women

 Client: Watari Counselling and Support Services